TermuxHackz/Hacks/README.md

 # About
 Tools have been updated to beta version 2.1 and all errors have been fixed.
+Follow us for more updates on the tool because more hacking tools will be added
 # Requirements
 1) Android phone with 500mb+
 2) Termux app